adam-cowley/twitch-project/docs/04-authentication.md

 export class UserModule {}

 ```

-...and injected into the UserService to hash the password.
+...and subsequently injected into the UserService to hash the password.

 ```ts
 // user.service.ts